tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : The outer opaque_type field of a TLSCiphertext record is always set to the value 23 (application_data) for outward compatibility with middleboxes accustomed to parsing previous versions of TLS.
-The actual content type of the record is found in fragment.type after decryption.
+The actual content type of the record is found in TLSInnerPlaintext.type after decryption.

 legacy_record_version